ros-controls/ros2_controllers/steering_controllers_library/doc/userdoc.rst

 This is the so-called **Ackermann steering**.

 .. note::
   The Ackermann steering can also be performed by a `mechanical linkage between the two front wheels <https://en.wikipedia.org/wiki/Ackermann_steering_geometry>`__.
 In this case the robot has only one steering input, and the steering angle of the two front wheels is mechanically coupled.
-Then the inverse kinematics of the robot is the same as the car-like model above.
+Then the inverse kinematics of the robot is the same as that from the car-like model above.

 **Forward Kinematics**